 - You might not have enough qualifying years for the full State Pension.

-- You could miss out on some benefits you’re eligible for.
+- You could miss out on some benefits available to you.

 You can check your National Insurance record online to: